 The fact is that these students were recruited to a Christian university.
 They were told Harding was a Christian university, and was what it was going to be like.
 But they didn't understand that until they got there.
 They didn't understand they had to go to chapel every day, and they didn't understand that they had to go to Bible class every day.
 When this class of Chinese students found out what that was, and that they had to comply, they complained about it.
 And they complained a lot and loudly about it.

 In my speech class, the students had to prepare, and stand up and deliver four to five different speeches.
 I usually had two minor speeches and two major speeches.
-Most, if not all college and university students have probably had a speech class where the professor wanted you to give what was called a persuasive suite.
+Most, if not all college and university students have probably had a speech class where the professor wanted you to give what was called a persuasive speech.
 I did too.
 After trying to make the class relevant to their needs and still stay in the mission of Harding University I really wanted to challenge them to think about their view of a life lived from a Christian perspective, process that information and articulate how that could be matched up with their lives and world views of all things spiritual.

 I always made my persuasive speech may last it was like the final exam speech.
 And I gave them the topic halfway.
 I said, you have to give me a persuasive speech, about something that you really believe… that you learned in your Bible class.
 I was being a little subversive.

-Oh, they complain and cried and whined, we don't like that… “We just sleep during our Bible class.
+Oh, they complained and cried and whined, we don't like that… “We just sleep during our Bible class.
 We don't really like that Bible class.”
 And sometimes they said, “We're not Christians, we shouldn't have to do that!”

 My reply was, “This doesn't have to be about Christianity.
 It simply has to be something you learned in your Bible class.
 Maybe, it's to honor your mother and father?
 That's a biblical concept and I know you have to do that in China.
 Give me a speech about why it's important that you honor your mother and father, or something like that, but I said, it has to be something you learned in your Bible class.”